N-Step Main module

 All the ON buttons are initially engaged so that the effect of the quantization can be heard unambiguously but it sounds pretty monotonous as a result.
 Disengaging a few of the ON buttons helps add a little interest once you’ve listened to the thing loop a few times.

 The red channel is programmed to send a rising 8 step arpeggio to the monosynth on the left.
 The orange channel is programmed to send a rising 6 step argeggio to the monosynth on the right.
-Because the pattern lengths are different there’s a polyrhythmic effect with the overal pattern only repeating after 24 steps.
+Because the pattern lengths are different there’s a polyrhythmic effect with the overall pattern only repeating after 24 steps.

 In the lower cabinet we have the four Chord Memory modules and the 8 to 1 Poly Switch that we’ve been discussing above.